February 15, 2019 the Fort Wayne Police Department on Facebook posted a photo and this statement:

 Clapper, James R.

 Born March 14, 1941 in Fort Wayne the son of Anne Elizabeth (née Wheatley) and First Lieutenant James Robert Clapper.
 His maternal grandfather, James McNeal Wheatley, was an Episcopalian minister.
 He served as director of the Defense Intelligence Agency (DIA) from 1992 until 1995, director of National Geospatial-Intelligence Agency (NGA) from September 2001 until June 2006, and was Director of National Intelligence August 2010 until the end of President Barack Obama's term in January 2017.
 He was succeeded by former Indiana Senator Dan Coats during the Donald Trump administration.
-For more see his James Clapper Wikipedia, the free encyclopedia page.
+For more see his James Clapperpage on Wikipedia, The Free Encyclopedia.

 Clarke, Beresford L.